Azure Cognitive Search Service REST

 Authorization is available for administrative operations via the role-based access controls (RBAC) provided in the Azure portal.
 RBAC roles are used to set levels of access for service administration in a way that is consistent across all services.
 For example, viewing sensitive data, such as the admin key, is restricted to the Owner and Contributor roles, whereas viewing service status is available to members of any role.

-Azure Search service API supports two URL syntaxes for API operations: Simple query syntax in Azure Search and OData syntax (see Support for OData (Azure Search) for details).
+Azure Cognitive Search service API supports two URL syntaxes for API operations: Simple query syntax in Azure Cognitive Search and OData syntax (see Support for OData (Azure Cognitive Search) for details).
 The following list shows the simple syntax

 GET /indexes/[index name]/docs?[query parameters]